Bell Park

 At the 2016 Census, Bell Park had a population of 5,009.

 History

 Bell Park was named after the Bell Park homestead built by an early settler named John Bell.
 Part of Bell's homestead is preserved at the Grace McKellar Centre.

 In the early 1950s, residential development of the area increased with migrants and refugees arriving from Europe after World War II.
 The Post Office opened on 1 July 1953.
 There are two Ukrainian churches in Bell Park—one Orthodox and one Catholic.
+There is also one Russian Orthodox church.

 Facilities

 As of 2022, there are three shopping strips in Bell Park.

 The strip along Milton Street has a news agent, hairdresser, day spa, bottle shop, Dnister Ukrainian Credit Co-operative, post office, hardware store, butcher, barber, bakery and small supermarket.